gc-victor/reactive-component/README.md

 - `setState(key: string, value: unknown)`: Initialize or update state with automatic type coercion
 - `getState(key: string)`: Retrieve current state value with type safety
 - `compute(key: string, dependencies: string[], computation: Function)`: Create computed property with dependency tracking
-- `effect(callback: Function)`: Create a side effect that runs when dependencies change
+- `effect(callback: Function)`: Create a side effect that runs when dependencies change.
+The callback may return a cleanup function that will be called when the component is disconnected from the DOM
-- `customBindingHandlers(stateKey: string, element: HTMLElement, formattedValue: string, rawValue: StateValue)`: Override to add custom binding handlers for state updates
+- `customBindingHandlers({ stateKey, element, formattedValue, rawValue }: { stateKey?: string; element?: HTMLElement; formattedValue?: string; rawValue?: StateValue }): Record<string, () => void>`: Override to add custom binding handlers for state updates.
+All parameters are optional.

 ### Context Methods